JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7940 days**.

-And here is a just a random fact -  **In North America there are approximately 618 roller coasters**.
+And here is a just a random fact -  **Alaska got its name from the Aluet word "Alyeska" which means "The Great Land."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)